Lunar Flashlight Satellite

 Lunar Flashlight

-Spacecraft Lunar Flashlight
+Spacecraft name Lunar Flashlight

 Units or mass 6U